22 May 1709 (baptised) to 28 March 1790 (buried)

 coal from the coalfields of northern England south to London.
 They also traded

-across the Baltic, bringing back timber, tar, hemp and
+across the Baltic, bringing back timber, tar, hemp and other naval supplies.

-other naval supplies.
-They were not elegant or particularly fast, but very
+They were not elegant or particularly fast, but very capacious in order to

-such as coal, and very reliable and durable.
-As they were virtually
+carry low-value, bulky goods such as coal, and very reliable and durable.
+As

-There were between 250-300 ships owned by Whitby men sailing out of the port.
+dock was needed.
+There were between 250-300 ships owned by Whitby men sailing

-There were too many Whitby registered vessels to fit in to the harbour
+out of the port.
+There were too many Whitby registered vessels to fit in to the

 Whitby gained a reputation for training young men for the sea.
 Boys came not